 In response to the stress that the cold has on your body, antioxidants can be produced.
 Studies have shown that swimming in cold water can result in an increase in the antioxidant glutathione.
 Antioxidants can help you fight off disease and prevent free radicals and diseases from developing.
 It can also stimulate nor-epinephrine release which results in an increase in natural killer cell count = more efficient immune system.

 Decreasing your core body temperature and keeping your environment cool during your sleep has been shown to improve your sleep quality.
 Allowing our core temperature to drop slightly lower than usual can encourage deeper sleep, aiding the recovery process.
 While the room doesn’t have to be freezing, opening a window or having a fan on during the night can improve your sleep quality.

-My days start off with a cold shower.
+My days start off with a cold shower or some sort of cold plunge.
 Every day, regardless of how I’m feeling or what I have planned for the day.
 There’s always a little voice telling me to resist and keep the shower warm.
 But I make sure to resist that urge and the rest of my day is better for it.
 I can be in a horrible mood before I turn the knob to cold.
 However, in doing so I walk out of the shower, fresh, alert, ready for a productive day.
 Turning that knob to cold every morning may be tough, but each time you do it you get a little bit better and keep moving the needle forward.

 Cold & Contrast Showers